somewhatlurker/pydiva/readme.md

 Reads and writes FT dscs, with some limited framework for other games.
 Plans are to document params for many ops so that a more user-friendly editor application can be made.
+In its current state of completion, it is *not* particularly suitable for long-term stable data storage, but is enough to prototype a usable text-based dsc editor for example.
 See `docs/pydsc.md` for more information and usage.